 Smooth Gliding Telescopic Handle

-With a soft rubber coating on the handle, it’s pleasant to pull the suitcase around the airport, hotel, or other places.
+With a soft rubber coating on the handle, pulling the suitcase around the airport, hotel, or other places is pleasant.
 It inserts and removes from the bag smoothly, and the release button is very reactive.
-I was happy to notice this, as some suitcases really cheap out on this important part, rendering them useless – but not Quince!
+I was happy to notice this, as some suitcases cheap out on this important part, rendering them useless – but not Quince!

 Interior Compression System